hitherejoe/LeanbackCards/README.md

     <img src="images/live_card.gif" alt="Live Card"/>
 </p>

+A live card allows you to show a looping video when the card view becomes focused, allowing your browsing experience to feel more dynamic.
 You can add a live card in several ways:

 - By creating a new instance and setting it's properties programatically: